Guitar Action Guide: Optimal String Height

 When considering the importance of guitar action, it’s essential to understand how it affects the overall playability of the guitar.
 The height of the strings can greatly impact the ease with which a guitarist can produce notes and chords.

-In this Killer Rig article, we’re going for a deep dive into guitar action.
+In this Killer Rig article, we’re going to touch on guitar action.
 Adjustments to the action can greatly enhance your playing experience and overall sound quality.
 And that is something we are all looking to achieve!
 Let’s get started.

 What is Guitar Action?